GNSS Test Metrology

 Description of the main sources of local errors

 To observe the effects of local phenomena on the propagation of signals, a dozen identical receivers – with the same configuration and sharing the same antenna – on board a vehicle, were driven through urban and peri-urban areas.
-We focus on four particularly impacting phenomena to visualize the trajectories calculated by the receivers.Positioning errors due to bridges

-In the picture, below, the test vehicle passes under a bridge in both directions.
+In the picture below, the test vehicle passes under a bridge in both directions.
 In both cases, the trajectories diverge under the bridge and converge further on.
-Here it is easy to understand the shortcomings of results based on a single pass, in other words based on a single measurement.
+Here it is easy to understand the

 Figure 3 – Effect of alteration of GNSS signals on receivers passing under a bridge.